freakydude/klipper-serial-btt/README.md

 ### Prusa slicer settings

-Switch to expert mode and configure following properties:
+To enable all features, you have to configure things in your slicer (like in native Marlin) Switch to expert mode and configure the following properties:

 - Printer Settings

   - General
     - Firmware
-      - G-code flavor: Marlin (legacy)
+      - G-code flavor: Klipper or Marlin (legacy)
       - Supports remaining times: true
     - Advanced
       - Use relative E distances: false